katie-hughes/brne_social_nav/README.md

 This project contains both Python and C++ implementations of the BRNE algorithm code.
 The behavior should be identical.
 To specify which nodes get run, use the launch argument `lang:=C++` or `lang:=PYTHON` (C++ is default).
 If you are interested in the time it takes for each iteration of the algorithm to execute, you can run with the launch argument `debug_level:=debug`.

+## Parameters
+The parameters of the BRNE algorithm, such as the number of samples and the cost parameters, can be tuned by editing [brne.yaml](crowd_nav/config/brne.yaml).

 # Running On a Unitree Go1

 ## Connecting to the robot